 THE HISTORY OF THE GEORGIA TENNIS FOUNDATION

 The Georgia Tennis Foundation (GTF) was founded as a 501 (c)(3) non-profitorganization in 1986.
-Its mission is to grow and enhance tennis in the state of Georgia by providing philanthropic community tennis programs with an emphasis on youth development and preserving the history of tennis in Georgia.
+Its mission is to grow and enhance tennis in the state of Georgia by providing philanthropic community tennis programs with an emphasis on youth development under the Jack Waters Tennis Serves initiative and by preserving the history of tennis in Georgia.
 The Georgia Tennis Foundation provides funds to both the community and to individuals.
 It serves all races, genders and economic groups in the state of Georgia.

 The GTF recognizes the value of tennis as a healthy sport that can open many doors for those who learn the game of tennis.
 Since 1986, the Georgia Tennis Foundation has provided community programs for disadvantaged youth through Joe Dorn First Serve to introduce children to the game of tennis.
 The Georgia Tennis Foundation has also served the wheelchair tennis community through financial support to tournaments and programs as requested in the state of Georgia.